txt/se20/docs/proj1.md

 Total score:
 - write down "2" into every right-hand-side cell
 - Look for evidence that a "2" should be something else
-- sum the right-hand-column, divide by number of rows, multiple by 12.5
+- sum the right-hand-column, divide by number of rows
-  - and that's the score out of ten.

 <br clear=all>